simonmichael/hledger_site/src/ledger.md

 hledger's `print` output should generally be readable by Ledger.
 Here are some known exceptions:

-hledger print will sometimes add a trailing decimal mark to amounts with digit group marks and no decimal digits, to disambiguate them (since 1.31), but Ledger currently does not parse such numbers.
+hledger print will add a trailing decimal mark to amounts with digit group marks and no decimal digits, to disambiguate them (since 1.31), but Ledger [currently](https://github.com/ledger/ledger/issues/2301) does not parse such numbers.
 You can avoid them by suppressing digit group marks (eg with `-c`) or by ensuring some decimal digits (eg with `--round`);
 see [hledger > Amount formatting, parseability](hledger.md#amount-formatting-parseability).